 History of TAC's county investment training

 TAC has offered training to public funds investors for more than 20 years.
-The program was born when the need to keep public funds investors up-to-date and knowledgeable about investment strategies was realized.
-In 1992, TAC's first investment course was attended by 10 county investors.
+The program was born when the need to keep public funds investors up to date and knowledgeable about investment strategies was realized.
+In 1992, TAC’s first investment course was attended by 10 county investors.
 Since then, the education program has grown to include more advanced training and opportunities for continuing education.

-County Investment Education Committee
+County Investment Academy Education Advisory Committee

 Hon.
 Charles Bradley, co-chair